 - Pour ¼ cup broth on top of the vegetables.
 (This small amount is intentional; the meat will release its own juices.)

-- Season all sides of the roast liberally with salt & pepper, and place on top of the vegetables.
+- Season all sides of the roast liberally with salt (and pepper, if using), and place on top of the vegetables.

 - Cover and cook on low 6-8 hours, until meat can be shredded with fork.